 - The Valley

-- Field 1 – what’s left from this lower section of the croft, after deducting the house plot, the store
+- Field 1 – what’s left from this lower section of the croft, after deducting everything listed above from the lower croft.

 The slower maturing of this ancient breed, combined with the completely natural grazing, gives incomparable flavour and texture to the meat, whilst the lack of need for routine treatment with medicines, makes it naturally organic and healthy.
 Alas, we stopped production of lambs in 2018, the sale of meat in 2019, and we savoured the very last of he remaining frozen hogget lamb in summer 2020 – full of flavour, tender, and profoundly satisfying to the very last mouthful.